9

 The transmission controls, meanwhile, are on the right-hand indicator stalk – another slightly regrettable decision, because if they had been accommodated on a controller of their own (on the side of that instrument binnacle for example, as they are on an ID 3), then operating the wipers, indicators and lights might have felt more intuitive.
 As it is, it all takes just a little relearning.

-In the cargo bay, available space is pretty generous, but folding the rear seats only gives you a fully flat loading area by virtue of the removable ‘multi-flex’ boot board, which effectively raises the boot floor.
-You can load beneath this, but leave it in place and you’ll only have the accessible maximum loading height (for the easy carrying of bulky outdoor equipment, for instance) of a big SUV.
+In the cargo bay, available space is pretty generous, but folding the rear seats gives you a fully flat loading area only by virtue of the removable ‘Multi-flex’ boot board, which effectively raises the boot floor.
+You can load beneath this, but leave it in place and you’ll have only the accessible maximum loading height (for the easy carrying of bulky outdoor equipment, for instance) of a big SUV.

 Multimedia system

 The strengths and irritations of Volkswagen’s Discover Pro navigation and infotainment system are now well known to the Autocar road test team; in one form or another, it has probably appeared in 20% of our road test subjects over the past two years.
-In the ID Buzz, it comes with a three-year We Connect Plus data connection for music streaming, connected destination searching and smartphone-based app functionality.
-Wireless device charging is standard, likewise wireless Apple CarPlay and Android Auto smartphone mirroring.

 ENGINES & PERFORMANCE